trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 Previously, you learned how to do inter-contract calls, use view and do unit testing.
 In this third session, you will enhance your skills on :

-- using tickets
+- Using tickets.
-- don't mess up with `DUP` errors while manipulating tickets
+- Don't mess up with `DUP` errors while manipulating tickets.

 On the second version of the poke game, you were able to poke any contract without constraint.
 A right to poke via tickets is now mandatory.
 Ticket are a kind of object that cannot be copied and can hold some trustable information.